Hedgehogo/IEML.io/README.md

 ### Anchors

-All file anchors are retired when the file is loaded, but the child file can access the anchors of the parent file.
+All file anchors are retired when the file is included, but the child file can access the anchors of the parent file.

-When you load a file, you can pass a *map* of anchors, these anchors will only wind up in the file.
+When you include a file, you can pass a *map* of anchors, these anchors will only wind up in the file.

 Example:
 ```